massive cake and decor for maximalist wedding

 By Wedding Spot

-If you’re getting married and dream of having a wedding to top all weddings, then you’re in luck: Maximalist weddings are in!
 But what is a maximalist wedding, exactly?
 Why is it a hot wedding trend right now?
 Are you interested in planning one?
 We’re here to help answer all of those questions.

 What is a maximalist wedding?

 The opposite of minimalist weddings, maximalist weddings embody the celebration of excess.
 As opposed to the “less is more” design approach, maximalist weddings embrace doing more, more, more!
 No colors are too showy and no textures are too bold in maximalist design.
 In fact, bright attire, big hair, and blinding bling are celebrated parts of modern maximalist wedding fashion.
+And despite what you've heard, maximalist weddings don’t have to be loud, cluttered, or even extremely pricey.

 From the theme and decor to the dress and the food, many engaged couples are attracted to the style, freedom, and bold energy of modern maximalist weddings.
 Maximalist weddings give everyone in attendance a chance to really let loose, indulge, and soak in all the best life has to offer.

-19 maximalist wedding ideas to go above and beyond
+24 maximalist wedding ideas to go above and beyond

 Below, we’ve included tips and tricks to help engaged couples incorporate maximalism into every aspect of wedding planning.
 Find inspiration to help plan a wedding that exudes happiness, joy, and freedom of expression.